 I feel good when the job is done.

-And I remember you know, my daughter wanted a room painter.
+And I remember, you know, my daughter wanted a room paint.

 She lasted about 30 seconds.

-I'm like, my own family doesn't even know anything about my own life.
+I'm like, my own family doesn't even know anything about my own life because I used to be a house painter.

 I used to hang wallpaper.